C-Alice/SF-Module-2-Naive-Bayes-spam-classifier/README.md

 ## Main task

-The purpose of this project was to write and train a model, that would predict if the given text was spam or not.
+The purpose of this project was to create and train a model, that would predict if the given text was spam or not.

 ## Theory

 Spam filtering using Naive Bayes Classifier is one of the oldest and simplest ways to deal with spam.
-Let's dive a little bit dipper into the method.
+Let's dive a little bit deeper into the method.

 The Naive Bayes Classifier is based on Bayes' theorem.